JetJet13/jetjet-theme-vscode/README.md

-# JetJet-Theme
+# JetJet Theme

-# Requirements
+This package comes with two themes, a dark-gray and gray background theme.
-This theme will only work for VS Code versions 1.8.0 and greater.
+This theme will work for VS Code versions 1.8.0 and greater.

 Enjoy!
 ## Javascript